BlockchainCommons/Gordian/README.md

 * **GordianWallet** is a mobile wallet special-built as part of the the Gordian system.
 It was created to support self-sovereign interactions while providing protected communications, and to utilize the newest cutting-edge Bitcoin technology, such as PSBTs and multi-sig addresses, which can multiply the protection of your Bitcoin funds.
 * **GordianServer** is an app that uses Bitcoin Standup technology to help users to install a [Bitcoin-Core](https://bitcoin.org/) full-node on a fresh computer or VPS and to add important privacy tools like onion services.
 GordianServer will harden and secure your OS to current best practices and will add sufficient system tools to support basic Bitcoin development.
 It will also eventually support optional Bitcoin-related tools like [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server), [C-Lightning](https://github.com/ElementsProject/lightning), [Esplora](https://github.com/Blockstream/esplora), and [BTCPay Server](https://github.com/btcpayserver/btcpayserver), as well as emerging technologies like Bitcoin-based Decentralized Identifiers.
 GordianServer is currently available for [MacOS](https://github.com/BlockchainCommons/GordianServer-macOS), with more limited functionality provided for [Linux machines](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts) by Bitcoin Standup.
 * **QuickConnect** is an API that generates a QR code (and/or special URI) to link your *GordianServer* to other devices, such as a mobile phone using [GordianWallet](https://testflight.apple.com/join/OQHyL0a8) on iOS, a remote desktop, or the [Fully Noded](https://apps.apple.com/us/app/fully-noded/id1436425586) app on iOS.
+* **GordianSigner** is our first companion app.
+It allows single-signature or multi-sig PSBTs to be signed by the entry of the xprv, mnemonic words, or QR-UR, and then passes back an updated PSBT for use at the next stage of transaction creation.
+It's available for [Android](https://github.com/BlockchainCommons/GordianSigner-Android), [iOS](https://github.com/BlockchainCommons/GordianSigner-Catalyst), and [MacOS](https://github.com/BlockchainCommons/GordianSigner-macOS).

 *This repo contains a table of contents for various the Gordian system projects and features.
 Please see individual repos and pages for more information.*